-2 There is a specific legal duty on teachers to report acts of FGM on girls under 18 to the police
+&lt;sup>4 There is a specific legal duty on teachers to report acts of FGM on girls under 18 to the police

-3 It is illegal to carry out, offer or aid and abet virginity testing or hymenoplasty in any part of the UK; see multi-agency guidance for more information
+&lt;sup>5 It is illegal to carry out, offer or aid and abet virginity testing or hymenoplasty in any part of the UK; see multi-agency guidance for more information

-• Be mindful that early information sharing is vital to identifying and tackling all forms of abuse and neglect and in promoting children's welfare, including in relation to their educational outcomes.
+• Be mindful that early information sharing is vital to identifying and tackling all forms of abuse, exploitation, and neglect and in promoting children's welfare, including in relation to their educational outcomes

-Governors/Trustees/proprietors and the management of school safeguarding
+Governors/trustees and the management of school safeguarding

-As outlined in Keeping Children Safe in Education (2023) the Central Team, Governing Body and Board of Trustees have a strategic leadership responsibility for the Trust safeguarding arrangements and have the responsibility to ensure that each school complies with safeguarding duties under legislation.
+As outlined in Keeping Children Safe in Education (May 2024) the Central Team, the governing body and Board of Trustees have a strategic leadership responsibility for the Trust safeguarding arrangements and have the responsibility to ensure that the school complies with safeguarding duties under legislation.
 There is a senior board level lead to take leadership responsibility for the establishment's safeguarding arrangements.

-The Central Team, Governing Body and Board of Trustees and their senior leadership teams and designated safeguarding lead are aware of and follow local arrangements.
-This includes understanding and applying the Threshold document Staffordshire (criteria for action), local Protocol for Assessment in Derby, Derbyshire and Staffordshire, Derbyshire Child Protection Conference Professionals Dissent process and <a href="https://document.com/Dispute/Descolution/D
+The Central Team, governing body and Board of Trustees and their senior leadership teams and DSL are aware of and follow local arrangements.
+This includes understanding and applying the Threshold document / Threshold document Staffordshire (criteria for action), local Protocol for Assessment in Derby, Derbyshire and Staffordshire, (Derby and Derbyshire Child Protection Conference Professional Dissent process and Dispute Resolution and Escalation policy.
+Similarly, for our Staffordshire schools - Threshold document SSCB Escalation Policy.

-Arrangements have been made to set out information sharing processes and principles within each school and with Local Authority children's social care, safeguarding partners (Derby and Derbyshire Safeguarding Children Partnership/DDSCP - Staffordshire Safeguarding Board/SSCB) and other agencies.
+Arrangements have been made to set out information sharing processes and principles within each school and with local authority children's social care, safeguarding partners (Derby and Derbyshire Safeguarding Children Partnership/DDSCP - Staffordshire Safeguarding Board/SSCB)) and other agencies.
 Each school will supply information as requested by the DDSCP/SSCB which enables and assists partners to perform their functions to safeguard and promote the welfare of children in their area, including information related to local and national child safeguarding practice reviews.

-Governors and Trustees exercise strategic oversight of all aspects of safeguarding in each school and this is a standing item at all Governing Body/Trustee meetings and recorded in minutes.
-To support this an annual safeguarding audit is completed as issued by Derby and Derbyshire Safeguarding Children's Partnership/Staffordshire Safeguarding Board to ensure the effectiveness of safeguarding policies and processes.
-The Trust also undertakes a comprehensive safeguarding and attendance audit in each school annually, which further ensures effective and robust processes and culture are in place.
-In addition, an annual review and risk assessment of the school approach to online safety, policy and practice is undertaken.
-Academies within the Trust also complete the 360 Degrees Safe Online Safety Self-Review Tool for schools annually.
+Governors and Trustees exercise strategic oversight of all aspects of safeguarding in the school and this is a standing item at all governing body/trustee meetings and recorded in minutes.
+To support this on an annual basis:

+- A safeguarding audit is undertaken to ensure the effectiveness of safeguarding policies and processes.
+(As issued by DDSCP /SSB) - The DDSCP Stopping Domestic Abuse Together (SDAT) checklist is completed to ensure the effectiveness of safeguarding communications and responses to police domestic abuse notifications - A review and risk assessment of the school approach to online safety, policy and practice using the 360 Degrees Safe Online Safety Self-Review Tool for Schools - The Trust also undertakes a comprehensive safeguarding and attendance audit in each school annually, which further ensures effective and robust processes and culture are in place